+\textbf{Finding 3.2}: The number of PTMs addressing SE activities continues to grow, with software implementation maintaining a strong lead. } }

-\subsubsection{\textbf{Which base models have been most frequently utilized for SE over time?}}
+\subsubsection{Which base models have been most frequently utilized for SE over time?}

 We analyze the number of SE PTMs developed from specific base models over time using the information provided in the model cards \cite{huggingfaceModelCardsBaseModel}.
-The ``base model" attribute was introduced by HF in November 2023, allowing users to include it in the metadata since then.
-In this context, users can report whether their PTM is a fine-tuned or adapted version of an original PTM.

 Figure \ref{fig:base-mdls-MDLCARD} presents the top 15 base models with the highest number of PTMs created from them.

-Established models such as \texttt{meta-llama/Llama-2-7b-hf}\cite{huggingfaceMetallamaLlama27bhfHugging} have supported 9 PTMs since their introduction, maintaining steady reuse since late 2023.
-Meanwhile, newer models such as \texttt{Spestly/Atlas-Flash-7B-Preview}\cite{huggingfaceSpestlyAtlasFlash7BPreviewHugging} have rapidly gained traction, each serving as the base for 36 PTMs within a few months of release.
+Established models such as \texttt{meta-llama/Llama-2-7b-hf} \cite{huggingfaceMetallamaLlama27bhfHugging} have supported 9 PTMs since their introduction, maintaining steady reuse since late 2023.
+Meanwhile, newer models such as \texttt{Spestly/Atlas-Flash-7B-\\Preview} \cite{huggingfaceSpestlyAtlasFlash7BPreviewHugging} have rapidly gained traction, each serving as the base for 36 PTMs within a few months of release.
 This reflects both the sustained value of proven models and the quick adoption of emerging architectures by the SE community.

-\fcolorbox{black}{white}{ \parbox{0.95\linewidth}{ \textbf{Finding 2.7}: Both established and new base models are widely reused to develop SE PTMs. } }
+\fcolorbox{black}{white}{ \parbox{0.95\linewidth}{ \textbf{Finding 3.3}: Both established and new base models are widely reused to develop SE PTMs. } }